Separation Agreement for a De facto couple

 Under sections 90G and 90UJ of the Family Law Act this agreement is binding only when it is signed by both parties and contains a certificate confirming that each party has obtained independent legal advice prior to signing the agreement.

-Our Financial Agreement Review and Certification Service is available as an option with this agreement.
+Our Financial Agreement Review and Certification Service ($ covers both parties in most cases) is available as an option with this agreement.